 Properly Prepare High-Risk Foods

-When preparing your meals, purchase vegetables and fruits that can be peeled (bananas, oranges, potatoes, etc.), and avoid leafy greens like lettuce and unpeelable fruits and veggies.
-Fruit with skin offers a protective layer that keeps their contents fresher.
+If you’re cooking, always, purchase vegetables and fruits that can be peeled (bananas, oranges, potatoes, etc.), and avoid leafy greens like lettuce and un-peelable fruits and veggies like berries and broccoli.
+Produce with skin offers a protective layer that keeps its contents fresher.

 Regarding cooking prep, opt for foods that can not only be peeled but also boiled or cooked well.
-Avoid raw vegetables (especially those that don’t have a peel).
+Avoid raw vegetables (especially those that don’t have a peel) for optimal prevention of traveler’s diarrhea and other digestive upset.

 Stick to Bottled Drinking Water

-Even if you see locals drinking the water, it’s a good idea to avoid it on your vacation.
-Countries have different water filtration regulations, and despite being clean and healthy for their citizens, your body may not be accustomed.
+Even if you see locals drinking the tap water, it’s a good idea to avoid it on your vacation.
+Countries have different water filtration regulations, and despite being clean and healthy for their citizens, your body may not be accustomed to the local tap water.

 Wash Your Hands Frequently

-Frequently washing your hands can also help you avoid traveler’s diarrhea.
+Frequently washing your hands is also important to avoid traveler’s diarrhea.
 Be sure to wash before and after meals, and carry a bottle of alcohol-based hand sanitizer with you for occasions when washing isn’t possible.

 Prepare for your trip ahead of departure by promoting a healthy digestive tract.
 Foods or supplements containing probiotics are good things to consume before leaving for your trip.

-Another product to pick up before takeoff is DiaResQ, a food for special dietary use, that delivers important nutrients to promote digestive health and rapidly support normal function.
+Considering that traveler’s diarrhea can’t be prevented 100% of the time, another product to pick up before takeoff is DiaResQ, a food for special dietary use, that provides important nutrients and immune factors that work with your body to rapidly restore normal intestinal function and relieve diarrhea.

-By understanding these tips for avoiding traveler’s diarrhea, you can be as prepared as possible for safe and healthy travels.
-Safe travels!
+By understanding these tips for preventing traveler’s diarrhea, you can be as prepared as possible for safe and healthy travels.
+Bon Voyage!

-If your traveler’s diarrhea persists for more than three days, you should see a doctor or healthcare practitioner to prevent dehydration or other possible complications.
+If your traveler’s diarrhea persists for more than three days, you should see a doctor or healthcare practitioner in order to prevent dehydration or other possible complications.